The issue explained

-People can also be left out from services because of where they live, their occupation or lifestyle.
-For example people living in remote areas, migrant workers, pavement dwellers and pastoralists do not fit easily into mainstream service provision.
-The extent to which different groups of people are marginalized depends on the local context, and many people face multiple disadvantages.
+People can also be left out from services because of where they live.
+For example people living in remote areas, migrant workers, people who are homeless and pastoralists do not fit easily into mainstream service provision.
+The extent to which different groups of people are marginalised depends on the local context, and many people face multiple disadvantages.
 Women are often amongst the most powerless and invisible members of marginalised groups.

 Without addressing social exclusion, we can’t achieve our vision of everyone having access to clean water, a decent toilet and good hygiene.
 That’s why we seek to tackle exclusion and marginalisation wherever it occurs, and why the principle of 'equality and inclusion' is at the heart of everything we do.